stocnet/MoNAn/README.md

 ))
 ```

-Define the dependent variable, and create a cache, a necessary object
+We define the dependent variable, and create a cache (a necessary object
-used in the simulations.
-In case variables of the individuals in the
+used in the estimation of the model).
+In case variables of the
-data are included in the state, they need to be explicitly mentioned in
+individuals in the data are included in the state (here: “sex”), they
-the creation of the cache under “resourceCovariates”.
+need to be explicitly mentioned in the creation of the cache under
+“resourceCovariates”.

 ``` r
 myDependentVariable <- "transfers"
 myCache <- createWeightedCache(myState, myDependentVariable, resourceCovariates = c("sex"))
 ```

+### Specifying the model

-Specify the model.
-The predictors in the model are called “Effects” and
+The predictors in the model are called “Effects” and they are defined in
-they are defined in a list.
-Each effect itself is a list that contains
+a list.
+Each effect itself is a list that contains the effect name and
-the effect name and additional parameters that it needs.
+additional parameters that it needs.

 ``` r
 # create an effects object